aleph2c/miros-xml/README.md

 ## List of exceptions to the SCXML Standard

-Much to my disappointment I found that the SCXML standard serves two different objectives:
+The SCXML standard serves two different objectives:

 1. To describe statecharts (Harel topological diagrams) with XML. (it should just be this)